IBM/cpdctl/README_command_reference.md

 <a id='project_list'></a>
 ## &#8226; project list

 Returns a list of projects that are meeting the provided query parameters.
 By default, the list returns projects that the authenticated user is a member of.
+This command lists only Analytics projects.
+Data Quality projects are not supported.

 ```sh
 cpdctl project list [--member MEMBER] [--roles ROLES] [--tags TAGS] [--guids GUIDS] [--include INCLUDE] [--limit LIMIT] [--skip SKIP]